Today's startups for tomorrow's economy

 GRA accelerates the launch and growth of university enterprises

 - seeks and identifies university discoveries and inventions that have market potential;

 - makes key investments in the most promising ventures at the earliest stages;

 - develops a pool of experienced CEOs, mentors, and domain experts to help guide or lead the newly launched enterprises; and

 - shares best practices and provides other support – all to grow more companies from universities and create more high-value jobs.

 Since 2010, the program has accelerated the formation and launch of university-based start-ups by:

 - Advancing to market 450 distinct university technologies with multi-phase commercialization grants totaling $37 million

-- Providing $12 million in low-interest loans to over 50 of the most promising companies
+- Providing more than $16 million in low-interest loans to over 67 of the most promising companies

-Today, 180 university-based companies are in the GRA portfolio.
-These enterprises have brought to Georgia more than a billion dollars in equity investment.
-They generate more than $660 million in revenue and employ more than 1300 professionals.
+Today, 195 university-based companies are in the GRA portfolio.
+These enterprises have brought to Georgia more than $1.6 billion dollars in equity investment.
+They have generated more than $1.16 billion in revenue and employ more than 1500 professionals.

 Resources for enterprising university researchers

 GRA focuses on commercializing technologies and discoveries emerging from Georgia’s research universities.

 If you’re a researcher seeking to commercialize a discovery or invention, contact the university representative on your campus (see list below).